Mortgage Deposits: How Much Deposit Do You Need for a House?

 Lenders typically discourage using a personal loan for a house deposit, as this can hinder your chances of getting a mortgage.
 Most lenders require the deposit to come from a non-repayable source, such as your savings.

 When you apply for a mortgage, lenders will ask about the source of your deposit.
-If they discover you’ve taken out a loan for it, they may view this negatively.
+If they discover you’ve taken out a loan for it or used your credit card, they may view this negatively.
 This is because using a loan for your deposit effectively means you have a 100% mortgage, with part of the borrowing being unsecured, which increases the risk for the lender.

 We strongly advise against using a personal loan for your house deposit.
 Instead, aim to save the deposit to improve your chances of securing a mortgage with favourable terms.